 Excellent communication skills play a significant role in any job; the same goes for cybersecurity.
 It is essential to voice or write your opinions effectively in any organization to prove your expertise.
 Work on your communication skills so that you communicate confidently in interviews and present yourself effectively.
 Cybersecurity jobs will also require you to write reports and converse with the management on a regular basis.
 As a result, excellent communication skills will always come in handy.

 #6 Practice on a Dummy Security Lab

-To acquire real-life experiences, setup some old computers, wireless router, and other free open source security tools to earn some hands-on experience.
-The router will help you learn about DHCP server, a network switch, and other in-built features.
+To acquire real-life experiences, set up some old computers, wireless routers, and other free open source security tools to earn some hands-on experience.
+The router will help you learn about the DHCP server, a network switch, and other in-built features.

 #8 Learn At least One Computer Language

 Not many cybersecurity professionals are well-versed with programming language(s).
 However, a professional who is adept in at least one computer language will always have an edge over someone who isn’t.

 Here’s why learning at least one computer language will make you more employable than others:

 1. Anti-viruses block standard tools sometimes.
 In such cases, you need to write your own code to develop the tools required to process further.